Tips for finding your lost pet

 The next step is to call your vet and any other vets in your area to let them know your pet is missing.
 Fax, email or personally take them a flyer with your pets’ photo and your contact info.
 We will also put up any posters we receive here in our office at the Leon County Humane Society.
 Our fax number is 850-558-5520.
-Our email address is [email protected]
+You may also contact us via email.

 Facebook is a wonderful tool for spreading the word for both lost and found pets.
 If you have a Facebook account, you’ll want to make a post containing a photo and location lost, then share it with as many people as possible.

 Craigslist is another venue for spreading the word about lost and found pets.
 Under the Community section, there is a Lost and Found page where you can post a photo and location lost.
 Many people post to this page when they have found a pet.